Mind your dialogue tags!

 The main use of those is to keep characters straight for the reader.
 Writers can also use them for: mimicking the natural rhythms in speech, breaking up long pieces of dialogue and making them more digestible, maintaining, elevating or break tension.

 Tags can, and for the most part, should be basic and simple.
 The words ‘said’ and ‘asked’ are the most obvious and the most used tags.
-However, dialogue tags can, of course, go beyond ‘said’ and ‘asked’ – we will get to that in a later.
+However, dialogue tags can, of course, go beyond ‘said’ and ‘asked’ – we will get to that a bit later.

 First, let’s discuss how to properly utilize them in a written conversation.